Set IP Address from the Mac Command Line

 sudo ipconfig set en1 INFORM 192.168.0.150

-You can also get a new IP address from a DHCP server by bringing down the interface and starting it back up again:
+Another approach is to bring the networking interface off and on again.
+This works to set an IP address from a DHCP server by bringing down the interface and starting it back up again, refreshing the IP:

 sudo ifconfig en1 down ; sudo ifconfig en1 up